yuliskov/SmartTube/README.md

 To enable global voice search, an additional app must be installed alongside SmartTubeNext.
 This _bridge app_ can intercept the System's attempts to open the original YouTube app and open SmartTubeNext instead.
 For this to work, you must uninstall the original YouTube app.
 We know this sucks, but you can always reinstall it if you change your mind.
 The _bridge app_ will not show up in your launcher and you do cannot to launch it directly; it is only used internally by the system's voice search.
 On some devices, you need to explicitly say "Youtube" when searching (e.g. say "youtube cute cats" instead of just "cute cats").

-**On Amazon Fire TV**, to enable voice search support you need to:
+**On Amazon Fire TV**:

-1. uninstall the original YouTube app (no root required on Amazon FireTV stick)
+1. uninstall the original YouTube app (no root required)
-2. download and install the Amazon Bridge SmartTubeNext app: https://kutt.it/stn_bridge_amazon (e.g. via _Downloader for AFTVnews_)
+2. download and install the Amazon Bridge SmartTubeNext app: https://kutt.it/stn_bridge_amazon (e.g. via _Downloader by AFTVnews_)

+**On Google Chromecast with Google TV**:

+1. uninstall the original YouTube app (no root required)
+3. download and install the ATV Bridge SmartTubeNext app: https://kutt.it/stn_bridge_atv (e.g. via _Downloader by AFTVnews_)

 **On all other Android devices**, sadly root is required to enable this:

 1. root your device (search for a guide for your specific device)
 2. uninstall the official YouTube app using root (`adb shell pm uninstall com.google.android.youtube.tv`)
-3. download and install the ATV Bridge SmartTubeNext app: https://kutt.it/stn_bridge_atv (e.g. via _Downloader for AFTVnews_)
+3. download and install the ATV Bridge SmartTubeNext app: https://kutt.it/stn_bridge_atv (e.g. via _Downloader by AFTVnews_)

 ## Donation